-Geary A. Rummler was co-founder of The Rummler-Brache Group (RBG) and co-author of Improving Performance: How to Manage the White Space on the Organization Chart.
+Geary A. Rummler is the co-founder of The Rummler-Brache Group (RBG) and co-author of Improving Performance: How to Manage the White Space on the Organization Chart.
 He helped developed the world-class performance improvement methodology taught in the Process Improvement Certification Workshop.
 His step-by-step, task-by-task guidance on how to map, analyze, and improve processes is provided to our training attendees via Rummler-Brache's ePIP cloud software (see free steps and tools).

 Geary was a pioneer in the application of instructional and performance technologies to organizations, and he brings this experience to the issue of organization effectiveness.
 His clients in the private sector have included the sales, service, and manufacturing functions of the aircraft, automobile, steel, food, rubber, office equipment, pharmaceutical, telecommunications, chemical, and petroleum industries, as well as the retail banking and airline industries.

 He also worked with such federal agencies as the Internal Revenue Service, the Social Security Administration, the Office of Housing and Urban Development, the General Accounting Office, and the Department of Transportation.
 His research and consulting have taken him to Europe, Japan, Korea, Malaysia, China, and Mexico.